zp4rker/cliclock/README.md

     make
     sudo make install

-This will install the program to `/usr/bin/cliclock`
+This will install the program to `/usr/bin/cliclock`.

 ## Usage

 -c or --color [value] -- Set the color to [value] ([0-7]).

 -t or --ttime -- Use 24 hour time format.

+-s or --noseconds -- Disable the seconds field.

 #### Examples